IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/avatar.md

 <!-- Blazor -->

-To get started, we need to register the `IgbAvatarModule`.
+To get started with the `Avatar`, we first need to register its module, like so:

 ```razor
 IgbAvatarModule.Register(IgniteUIBlazor);